doonay21/toy_robot/README.md

 * A robot that is not on the table can choose to ignore the `MOVE`, `LEFT`, `RIGHT` and `REPORT` commands.
-* Input can be from a file, or from standard input, as the developer chooses.
+* Input can be from a file.
+In this case filename has to be taken from command line arguments.
+* If filename is not given input has to be taken from "Standard Input".
 * Provide test data to exercise the application.
 * It is not required to provide any graphical output showing the movement of the toy robot.